umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 ### Order By

 Will sort your list by the selection you choose in the dropdown.
-By default it selects "Last edited".
-By default you get the following three:
+By default it selects "Last edited" and you get the following three columns:

 - **Last edited** - When the content node was last edited and saved.
 - **Name** - Name of the content node(s).